-- Effective questioning (e.g., open-ended, divergent, convergent) promotes critical thinking and allows teachers to identify what the student knows and what the student needs to learn. - Questions can be delivered formally or informally through interviewing carried out as a station activity or through whole-class questioning. - Student responses can be given in writing or through a variety of methods (e.g., happy or sad faces, human opinion line, thumbs-up/down/sideways signals, stand-up/sit-down indicators). - Responses should be recorded using class checklists or other record-keeping methods.
+- Effective questioning (e.g., open-ended, divergent, convergent) promotes critical thinking and allows teachers to identify what the student knows and what the student needs to learn. - Questions can be delivered formally or informally through interviewing carried out as a station activity or through whole-class questioning. - Student responses can be given in writing or through a variety of methods (e.g., human opinion lines, thumbs-up/down/sideways signals, stand-up/sit-down indicators). - Responses should be recorded using class checklists or other record-keeping methods.